Perverse schobers, stability conditions and quadratic differentials I: Introduction

 \subsubsection{Topological Fukaya categories of infinite area flat surfaces}

-We can consider any weighted marked surface $\sow$ as a graded marked surface, see \Cref{subsec:topFukviaschobers}, which has an associated $\mathbb{Z}$-graded topological Fukaya category.
-The graded marked surface arises from a flat surface (with infinite area) if and only if $\sow$ admits a mixed-angulation, see~\Cref{subsec_quad} below.

-The topological Fukaya category of the weighted marked surface $\sow$ was shown in \cite{DK15,HKK17} to arise as the global sections of a constructible cosheaf of dg-categories, which is defined on a spanning ribbon graph $\rgraph$ of the surface ${\bf S}^{\on{blw}}$ given by the real blowup of $\sow$.
-The constructible cosheaf models a parametrized perverse schober $\hF$ (by first passing to derived $\infty$-categories and then to the right adjoint diagram, i.e.~the dual sheaf of the cosheaf).
+We can consider any weighted marked surface $\sow$ as a graded marked surface, which has an associated $\ZZ$-graded topological Fukaya category.
+This topological Fukaya category was shown in \cite{DK15,HKK17} to arise as the global sections of a constructible cosheaf of dg-categories, defined on a spanning ribbon graph of the real blowup surface ${\bf S}^{\on{blw}}$ of $\sow$ at the singular points.
+The constructible cosheaf models a parametrized perverse schober $\hF$ (by first passing to derived $\infty$-categories and then to the right adjoint diagram, i.e.\ the dual sheaf of the cosheaf).
 This perverse schober has no singularities, meaning that the spherical adjunctions describing it at the vertices of $\rgraph$ are all trivial (given by $\mathcal{D}(k)\leftrightarrow 0$).

 In \Cref{subsec:topFukviaschobers}, we show that the topological Fukaya category of $\sow$ arises as the global sections of a different, novel perverse schober $\hF_{\on{cut}}$ with non-trivial singularities, which is parametrized by an S-graph of $\sow$.
 The S-graph of $\sow$ does not itself define a spanning graph of ${\bf S}^{\on{blw}}$.
-However, we can choose the spanning graph $\rgraph$ so that it encloses each interior singular point by a loop, and upon removing these loops one obtains the S-graph.
-The value of the perverse schober $\hF_{\on{cut}}$ at a vertex formerly incident to a loop is given by the $\infty$-category of local sections with support on and near the loop.
+However, we can choose a spanning graph that encloses each interior singular point by a loop, and upon removing these loops one obtains the S-graph.
+The value of the perverse schober $\hF_{\on{cut}}$ at a vertex formerly incident to a loop is given by the $\infty$-category of sections supported in a neighborhood of the loop.

-The perverse schober $\hF_{\on{cut}}$ is shown to admit a arc system kit, which allows us to apply \Cref{introthm:stab} to the topological Fukaya category.
-This gives an alternative proof of the main result of \cite{HKK17} for flat surface of infinite area.
+The perverse schober $\hF_{\on{cut}}$ is shown to admit an arc system kit, which allows us to apply \Cref{introthm:stab} to the topological Fukaya category.
+This gives an alternative proof of the main result of \cite{HKK17} for flat surfaces of infinite area.